Inference From Visible Information And Background Knowledge: Extensions and special cases

 Very similar constructions and arguments can be used to enforce single successors in $E_V$, single predecessors in $E_H$ and $E_V$, as well as confluence of $E_H$ and $E_V$.

 We now explain how we enforce the existential properties of the grid, such as $E_H$ being non-empty.
-We introduce two binary relations $\hemptyerror$ and $\hemptyhiddenerror$, where the former is visible and the latter is hidden, and constraint them via the CQ-view definition
+We introduce two nullary relations $\hemptyerror$ and $\hemptyhiddenerror$, where the former is visible and the latter is hidden, and we constrain them via the CQ-view definition

 We add as a conjunct of our query the following UCQ:

 Below, we show how this enforces non-emptiness of $E_H$.

 Suppose that $\visinst$ is an $\bfS_v$-instance such that $\NSB(Q_{\hemptyerror},\calC,\bfS,\visinst)=\true$.
 We show that in this case the relation $E_H$ is non-empty.
 First, note that the fact $\hemptyerror$ must not appear in $\visinst$, since otherwise all full instances extending $\visinst$ would satisfy $Q_{\hemptyerror}$ (as $\visinst$ is realizable, there is at least one such full instance).
 If $E_H$ were empty, we could set $\hemptyhiddenerror$ to non-empty and thus get a contradiction of $\NSB(Q_{\hemptyerror},\calC,\bfS,\visinst)=\true$.